 The 19th-century Georgian style cottages dotted about the exotic hillside garden have maintained much of their old fashioned rustic-chic charm.
 Many famous musicians have enjoyed the peaceful setting, simple luxuries, and spectacular views.
 As with all the Island Outpost properties there is a refreshing lack of corporate uniformity, and the blend of friendly staff, first class spa, musical history and relaxed surroundings works well.
 Strawberry Hill really doesn’t feel like a hotel - more like the family home it once was.
-Perfectly located for checking out Kingston and the Blue Mountains, this is also a fabulous place to unplug and unwind: vigorously eat, sleep, and chill.
+Perfectly located for checking out Kingston and the Blue Mountains, this is also a fabulous place to unplug and unwind in spectacular, safe surroundings.

 - High “Princess-and-the pea” mahogany beds with immaculate sheets are bound to give you a great night's rest